 The New Harry Jerome Community Recreation Centre

-Over the next three years, we’re building a new community recreation centre that will embrace the City’s vision of A Healthy City for All, and focus on physical and mental health, wellness, inclusion, and diversity.
+Over the next eighteen months, we will be completing a new community recreation centre that embraces the City’s vision of A Healthy City for All, and focus on physical and mental health, wellness, inclusion, and diversity.

-Development of the new Harry Jerome Community Recreation Centre (HJCRC) is now underway in the heart of Central Lonsdale.
-Construction began with site preparation and excavation for the new centre, which will be located on the north side of East 23rd Street between Lonsdale Avenue and St Georges Avenue.
+The new Harry Jerome Community Recreation Centre (HJCRC) is now out of the ground with building form and massing well underway, in the heart of Central Lonsdale.
+Construction began with site preparation and excavation in March of 2022 and will be located on the north side of East 23rd Street between Lonsdale Avenue and St Georges Avenue.

-The current Harry Jerome, Memorial, and Mickey McDougall Community Recreation Centres, and Centennial Theatre will remain open and operating during construction.
+The current Harry Jerome Recreation Centre Memorial Gymnasium and Centennial Theatre will remain open and operating during construction.
+Mickey McDougall Recreation Centre will be closed for energy and accessibility upgrades later this fall, until the end of 2025.
+This new improved facility will be the new home of Flicka Gymnastics Club.
 The site of the current HJCRC will become home to a new development, a multi-phase project which will provide a variety of housing types, including leasehold condo, below-market/market rental, non-profit housing, and seniors assisted living.

 What’s Happening Now